The equivariant cohomology of complexity one spaces

 In the case of an equivariant complex line bundle over a positive-dimensional manifold, where the action fixes the zero-section, we may also identify the equivariant Euler class explicitly.
 Moreover, in this case, the equivariant Euler class is invertible (in the appropriate ring), and we have an explicit formula for its inverse.

 \begin{Lemma} Let

-be an equivariant complex line bundle with fixed set precisely the zero section.
-At any point $p\in \Sigma$, let $b\in \Z$ denote the weight of the circle action on the fibre over $p$.
+be an equivariant complex line bundle with the zero section fixed pointwise and the fiberwise action linear.
+At any point $p\in \Sigma$, let $b\in \Z \smallsetminus \{0\}$ denote the weight of the circle action on the fibre over $p$.
 Then the equivariant Euler class of $\mathscr{L}$ has the form

 where $e(\mathscr{L})\in H^2(\Sigma;\Z)$ denotes the ordinary Euler class of $\mathscr{L}$.
 Its inverse (in the ring of rational functions with coefficients in $H^*(\Sigma;\Q)$, namely $H^*(\Sigma;\Q)[u,u^{-1}]$) is